 Given the advantages and disadvantages of each, we take the prescriptive nature of Scrum to keep it agile and easily divided into workable pieces, including the cross-functionality of team members.
 We then combine it with the process improvement method from Kanban, which will allow continual improvement of the process as the project progresses.

-The biggest difference is in the board itself.
+The most significant difference is in the board itself.
 We change the pull order of items.
-While in Scrum, the order of the sprint planning process and all tasks are pre-set prior to working, this can cause a level of rigidity that can result in skipping problems that arise during the process, and which may never get addressed prior to release.
+While in Scrum, the order of the sprint planning process and all tasks are pre-set before working, this can cause a level of rigidity that can result in skipping problems that arise during the process and, therefore, may never get addressed before the release.

-One of the greatest advantages of lean production (aka Kanban) is that problems are identified throughout the process and can be identified before getting to the end point.
+One of the most significant advantages of lean production (aka Kanban) is that problems are identified throughout the process and can be identified before reaching the endpoint.
 The quality of the final output is generally better.
-However, as Kanban can leave too much up to team members to choose their own workflow, this can result in pieces not getting completed in a timely fashion, particularly if one task is awaiting the completion of another.
-However it does allow a smoother transition to a final goal without getting bogged down in individual sprints.
+However, as Kanban can leave too much up to team members to choose their workflow, this can result in pieces not getting completed in a timely fashion, particularly if one task is awaiting the completion of another.
+However, it does allow a smoother transition to a final goal without getting bogged down in individual sprints.

 The main trick with Scrumban is to increase the pool by adding a new area into the existing Scrum workflow.

-The way this is resolved in Scrumban, is by adding another column into the board.
+This is resolved in Scrumban by adding another column to the board.
 The structure is maintained, but the option of adding in more items is handled by creating a “ready” pool after the backlog.
-As Kanban limits the WIP, this requires adding yet another column to the queue behind the backlog, and then control the backlog with WIP limits.
+As Kanban limits the WIP, this requires adding another column to the queue behind the backlog and then controlling the backlog with WIP limits.
 Items move from the Backlog into a “ready” pool.

 The new “ready” column should also have a WIP limit, as it can reduce the likelihood of making mistakes for each iteration of work within individual sprints.
 If a sprint is completed faster than in the time initially designated, it makes it possible to move on to the next one without a lengthy planning process; the items already exist in the backlog as soon as space has been made by adding others into a sprint.

-The advantage of this is it adds the flexibility that Kanban can allow, yet still push sprints efficiently toward a product release.
-As a result, it increases the number of items that can be processed at one time, and it is a lot easier to manage the team’s capacity versus the need, and to be able to monitor the lead time.
+This advantage is that it adds the flexibility that Kanban can allow yet still pushes sprints efficiently toward a product release.
+As a result, it increases the number of items that can be processed at one time, and it is a lot easier to manage the team’s capacity versus the need and to be able to monitor the lead time.

-Work can be done together, but this helps resolve one of the biggest issues in Scrum which is scope creep.
-Work is still being handled in scrums, but the flow is managed with a clearer guide toward the larger project end.
+Work can be done together, but this helps resolve one of Scrum’s most significant issues, scope creep.
+Work is still being handled in scrums, but the flow is managed with a more straightforward guide toward the more extensive project end.